sds270-s22/ftirsr/README.md

-The goal of `ftirsr` is to help easily create a Partial Least Squares Regression model to estimate composition of natural compounds such as biogenic silica and total organic carbon in lake sediment core samples.
+The goal of `ftirsr` is to help easily create a Partial Least Squares Regression model to estimate composition of natural compounds such as Biogenic Silica and Total Organic Carbon in lake sediment core samples.
+This package aids a user in eliminating

 ## Installation